magefree/mage/readme.md

 # XMage - Magic, Another Game Engine

 XMage allows you to play magic against one or more online players or computer opponents.
-It includes full rules enforcement for over **8,500** unique cards (15,481 counting all cards from different editions).
+It includes full rules enforcement for over **9,500** unique cards (over 17.800 counting all cards from different editions).
 Starting with Eventide, all regular sets have nearly all the cards implemented ([see here in detail which cards are implemented](http://ct-magefree.rhcloud.com/stats)).

 There are public servers where you can play XMage against other players.
 Apart from this, you can also host your own server to play against the AI and/or your friends.